andrewmcdan/Git-Sync-d/README.md

 This will be built along side the Service.
 Initially, it will be the main UI.
 It will allow the user to add files and manage the repos associated with the service.
 ### GUI
 Gonna take some inspiration from the Google Drive desktop app GUI.
 Taskbar icon and what-not.
 This GUI will be built later on.
 One thing the GUI needs is a quick an easy way to get the individual files that are sync'd and push/pull changes.

+Interprocess communication will be handled by the Boost library's boost.interprocess implementation.

+Encryption will handled by the Crypto++ Library for storing credentials on disk.